AgonConsole8/agon-docs/VDP---Enhanced-Audio-API.md

 When a frequency envelope has been applied to a channel it will be applied to all notes played on that channel until the envelope is changed or removed, just like it would on a synthesiser.

+Returns 1 on success, 0 for failure.

-Frequency envelope commands do not currently return a status.
+Prior to Console8 VDP 2.5.0 this command did not return a status.

 The following envelope types are supported: